Agiled

 Total cost analysis

-For a 5-person design firm, Ivy costs approximately $240+/month (revenue-based pricing plus additional user seats at $60 each).
-Agiled costs $30/month for 3 users or $60/month for 10 users.
-The design-specific features justify Ivy's premium for firms that need them — but firms that do not need mood boards or product sourcing pay significantly more for less business functionality.
+For a 5-person design firm, Houzz Pro costs $305-$489/month (Starter $65 or Essential $149, plus 4 additional seats at $60 each).
+All paid plans lock you into a 12-month contract with auto-renewal.
+Agiled costs $30/month for 3 users or $59/month for 7 users, month-to-month.
+The design-specific features justify Houzz Pro's premium for firms that need them, but firms that do not need mood boards or product sourcing pay 5-10x more for less business functionality.

 Security and compliance